The Other Francisco

 The Other Francisco (El otro Francisco) is a 1975 Cuban drama film directed by Sergio Giral.
 It was entered into the 9th Moscow International Film Festival where Miguel Benavides won the award for Best Actor.

 History

-El otro Francisco (The Other Francisco) is based of novel called "Francisco" made by Anselmo Suárez y Romero in which takes a socio-economic analysis of slavery and class struggle through the retelling of the original novel.
-The film and novels goal consist of realistic expose of slavery conditions throughout the American History.
+The film is based on a novel called "Francisco" by Anselmo Suárez y Romero where he makes a socio-economic analysis of slavery and class struggle.
+The film and novel's goal consists of realistic expose of slavery conditions throughout the American History.
 It also offers a critical analysis of the novel, showing how the author's social background led to his use of particular dramatic structures to convey his liberal, humanitarian viewpoint.
 El otro Francisco (The Other Francisco) film has a view point of two different scenarios, one is a more of a straight adaptation of the novel and a host of Romantic clichés about a tragic love story.
 While the second approach only broadens the story’s scope in a Marxist critique that includes an uglier version of slavery that was ignored by the author.